Football: Real streak halted by Valencia draw

 But Asensio rescued Madrid when his free-kick wrong-footed Neto.

-And they should have snatched all three points when Benzema fired wide from point-blank range.
+And they should have snatched all three points when Benzema fired wide from point-blank range before being denied by Neto once more in stoppage time.

 Sevilla got their first league victory of the season thanks to Paulo Henrique Ganso as his sensational flicked finish with the outside of his left foot saw off Getafe.